MicrosoftDocs/Viva/Viva/engage/eac-as-manage-data.md

 # Export data in the Viva Engage admin center

-## Export Data

-Engage administrator often need to export data to manage users and content.
+Engage administrator often need to export data to manage users and content in the network.
 This article explains the different options available to help you manage usage, compliance, and discovery.

+## Export data

 >[!NOTE]
 >To migrate data between Viva Engage tenants, [learn about migrating content](/viva/engage/configure-your-viva-engage-network/add-basic-domains-to-office-365).